 - Acquired extensive knowledge of the physiology of cardiovascular and respiratory systems

-- Mastered recording of various human physiological parameters
+- Mastered recording, measurement, and analysis of various human physiological parameters

 - Developed an understanding of ethics in physiology